Château of Vauvenargues: History of chateau

-After the French revolution, the chateau was sold in 1790 by the third marquis of Vauvenargues to the Isoard family.
+After the French Revolution, the château was sold in 1790 by the third marquis of Vauvenargues to the Isoard family.
 Although of humble origins, the family achieved preferment during the First Empire as a result of the friendship between Lucien Bonaparte and the abbé Joachim-Jean-Xavier d'Isoard, elevated to Cardinal in 1827, Archbishop of Auch in 1828 and Archbishop of Lyon just before his death in 1839.
-The cardinal had a small oratory installed inside the chateau to house the relics of St Severin, a gift from Pope Pius VII.
+The cardinal had a small oratory installed inside the château to house the relics of St Severin, a gift from Pope Pius VII.

-The chateau stayed in the Isoard family for 150 years until its sale in 1943 by Simone Marguerite d'Isoard Vauvenargues to three industrialists from Marseille.
+The château stayed in the Isoard family for 150 years until its sale in 1943 by Simone Marguerite d'Isoard Vauvenargues to three industrialists from Marseille.
 Despite its listing as a historical monument in 1929, all the furniture and a large part of the interior decoration including the magnificent Provençal embossed polychrome gilded Córdoba leather paneling lining the library and ceremonial reception room, was removed by the buyers.
 In 1947 it was transformed into a vacation centre for a maritime welfare organization, l'Association pour la gestion des institutions sociales maritimes.